-The current AFC Wimbledon player of the year is Paul Robinson.
-There have been 13 other recipients of this award - Lee Sidwell, Matt Everard, Richard Butler, Andy Little, Antony Howard, Jason Goodliffe, Ben Judge, Danny Kedwell, Sam Hatton, Sammy Moore, Jack Midson, Barry Fuller and Adebayo Akinfenwa.
+The current AFC Wimbledon player of the year is Deji Oshilaja.
+There have been 15 other recipients of this award - Lee Sidwell, Matt Everard, Richard Butler, Andy Little, Antony Howard, Jason Goodliffe, Ben Judge, Danny Kedwell, Sam Hatton, Sammy Moore, Jack Midson, Barry Fuller, Adebayo Akinfenwa, Paul Robinson and Tom Elliott.
 The award is voted for by members of the Wimbledon Independent Supporters Association.

 When the club played in the Conference Premier, three players were named in the 2010/2011 Conference Premier Team of the Year.
 These were Seb Brown, Sam Hatton and Danny Kendall.